 About My NetWORKS

 My NetWORKS was formerly PC Services, and before that I did freelance computer work on the side for friends and family.
-I have been involved in the tech industry for 15 years.
+I have been involved in the tech industry since 2004.
 I have worked in several different industries, each with there own flavor, and have held several different positions within the tech arena.
 I have experience in several settings, including from a corporate office, to a non-profit, and education.

 I currently hold CompTIA A+, Network+, and Security+ certifications.